Objectification - The practice of treating a person or a group of people like an object.

 Don’t make alliances with a person who objectifies others.
 If they do it to others they will someday do it to you.

-Don't become envious of the apparent rapid success of a narcissist.
-Work to build the kind of success that lasts a lifetime.
+Don’t become envious of the apparent rapid success of a Narcissist.
+Work to build the kind of success that lasts a lifetime, which is founded on treating others with respect and kindness.

-Don't take objectification personally - objectification is the act of a disordered individual.
-It says nothing meaningful about your own value or worth as a person.
+Don’t take objectification personally – it is the act of a disordered individual.
+It says nothing about your own value or worth as a person.

 Don’t try to gain control over a person who mistreats you.
 Focus on controlling yourself.

-Don't react with indignation, anger or retribution.
-If your feelings are being disregarded then your reaction will not have a big impact.
+Don’t react with indignation, anger or retribution.
+If your feelings are being disregarded, your reaction will not have a big impact and it may even trigger more overt kinds of abuse.

-Don't treat mistreatment at the hands of another as some sort of investment that will pay off in the long run.
-If you are being hurt by the deliberate choice of another individual it is not likely to be repaid in the future.
+Don’t think of mistreatment at the hands of another as some sort of investment that will pay off in the long run.
+If someone is deliberately choosing to hurt you, there is no ultimate payoff, just more pain in store.

 Don’t accept treatment that is anything short of respectful, considerate and appropriate.